ampproject/amp.dev/pages/content/amp-dev/documentation/guides-and-tutorials/start/create_successful_stories.md

 author: CrystalOnScript
 ---

-Stories are an immersive, tappable, and easily shareable storytelling format on the open web.
+Stories on the web are an immersive, tappable, and easily shareable storytelling format.
 Stories is an opportunity for creators and publishers to structure content in a full-screen, visually rich, and engaging mobile first experience for users.

 Stories are snackable, and readers like quick bites in their micro moments!
 Waiting for the subway or grabbing coffee opens up opportunities for condensed content consumption!
 Ensure each bite engages and delights by following these best practices for creating a satisfying snackable story.